foreign-cobra/Library-Management-System/README.md

 Matthew Budding(https://github.com/MatthewBudding)

 ## Project Description
 This LMS project is especially interesting to all four group members as it has a fairly straightforward design philosophy with enough complexity to test our knowledge of important C++ concepts, algorithms, and data structures.
-This project will use C++ as its main programming language, as well as common data structures in object-oriented programming such as linked lists, hashtables, and input/output writing/reading functionalities.
+This project will use C++ as its main programming language, as well as common data structures in object-oriented programming such as hashtables, the list data structure, and input/output writing/reading functionalities.

 This program will be focused on user interaction, so the main input the program receives will be the user's demands.
 These demands include, but are not limited to:
 - Signing up for an account to use the LMS
-- "Borrowing" a book/list of books registered within the LMS
+- "Borrowing" a book registered within the LMS
 - Entering records of new books for future users to borrow
 - "Returning" a borrowed book
 - The ability to "look up" a book within the LMS database to borrow
 - Settling fines for overdue books
 - Retrieving details of a specified book of their choosing.
-This includes the book's author, ID, publication date, summary, etc...
+This includes the book's author, genre, summary, etc...
-- Reading pages of their borrowed book within the LMS
+- Reading an extensive summary of the book they desire

 While many of the LMS' features are already listed above, they are explained in a bit more detail here.

 - A hash function will be used to generate a unique ID for the books within the database.
 Users will be able to "look up" a specified book using this ID.

-- A linked list will be used to generate a "reading list" for every user with an account.
+- A list data structure will be used to generate a "reading list" for every user with an account.
 There will be a limit to how many books a user can borrow.
 Each "reading list" will be tied to a different account.

 - Books are exclusive.
 Books that are borrowed by one user will not be available to others.

 - New books added to the LMS by a user will be added to the hashtable.
 An ID will be generated for it, but users will have to input their own information for the book specifications.
+This information is the book's title.

+- A list of users will be stored in a user database.
+They will have access to book borrowing, returning, settling fines, and of course, reading an extensive summary of the book they borrowed.

+- There is an exclusive admin username and password.
+The admin will be able to ouput a list of every current user, and be able to add new books to the database as well.
+No other users will have access to these features.

 - As always, input validation will be implemented in any and all inputs.

 ## User Interface Specification
- > Include a navigation diagram for your screens and the layout of each of those screens as desribed below.
-For all the layouts/diagrams, you can use any tool such as PowerPoint or a drawing program.
-(Specification requirement is adapted from [this template](https://redirect.cs.umbc.edu/~mgrass2/cmsc345/Template_UI.doc))

 ### Navigation Diagram